the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Now

-- [ ] 2 rename stuff

 - [ ] 1 line detection model
     - [x] @saurabh get a great line detection model going in notebook
     - [-] @saurabh port line detection model to proper files, train it, and save model
-    - [ ] add test for line detector model
 - [ ] 1 connect the line detection and line recognition model
     - [ ] add test for the joint model
 - [ ] 1 make the app.py use the joint model
     - [ ] set up data monitoring test for that
 - [-] 1 write up lab6 instructions

-- [ ] 1 do final renaming of everything to be consistent
+- [ ] 1 add ImageDataGenerator output images to iam-paragraphs notebook
+- [ ] 1 add a notebook that loads trained line detector and outputs some predictions

 ## Next